DataFire/Integrations/integrations/generated/google_content/README.md

 #### Input
 * input `object`
   * accountId **required** `string`: The ID of the account.
   * merchantId **required** `string`: The ID of the managing account.
-If this account is not a multi-client account, then this parameter must be the same as accountId.
+If this parameter is not the same as accountId, then this account must be a multi-client account and accountId must be the ID of a sub-account of this account.
   * alt `string` (values: json): Data format for the response.
   * fields `string`: Selector specifying which fields to include in a partial response.
   * key `string`: API key.
 Your API key identifies your project and provides you with API access, quota, and reports.
 Required unless you provide an OAuth 2.0 token.